-We are excited and honoured to announce that Kayleigh Paterson joins our team as Charity Development Executive.
-Kayleigh has been invaluable to us in recent times – volunteering 7 days a week for the past few months on top of her previous role with a company next door to the GEF office in Aberdeen.
+Kayleigh Paterson joined our team as Charity Development Executive in August 2018.
+Kayleigh was invaluable volunteering 7 days a week for a few months on top of her previous role with a company next door to the GEF office in Aberdeen.

 The new full time role is based in Aberdeen and will see Kayleigh assist with the development and coordination of funding and growth of the charity.
 The key emphasis is around being a point of contact for our volunteers, admin support, researching funding opportunities through grants, trusts, major gift donors and corporate sponsors in order to support the delivery of our work.

 Kayleigh returned from 2 weeks in Kenya where she and our other volunteers built 4 houses in 6 days.
 We feel that Kayleigh’s below post on return perfectly shows her passion for GEF: